semgrep/semgrep-docs/docs/semgrep-ci/network-broker.md

   4EqJwDZ8X/qXB5u3Wpo2cxnKlysec93uhRvGWPix0lg=
   ```

 1. The broker requires a WireGuard keypair to establish a secure connection.
-To generate the private key `YOUR_PRIVATE_KEY`:
+To generate your private key `YOUR_PRIVATE_KEY`:

    1. Determine the [network broker version](https://github.com/semgrep/semgrep-network-broker/pkgs/container/semgrep-network-broker) you want to use.
 The format should be similar to `v0.14.0`.

-   1. Run the following command in the CLI to generate the private key, replacing the placeholder with the network broker version number:
+   1. Run the following command in the CLI to generate your private key, replacing the placeholder with the network broker version number:
   <pre class="language-console"><code>docker run ghcr.io/semgrep/semgrep-network-broker:<span className="placeholder">VERSION_NUMBER</span> genkey</code></pre>

-1. Run the following command in the CLI to generate the public key `YOUR_PUBLIC_KEY`, replacing the placeholders with the private key you generated in the previous step and the network broker version number:
+1. Run the following command in the CLI to generate your public key, replacing the placeholders with your private key generated in the previous step and the network broker version number:

   <pre class="language-console"><code>echo `<span className="placeholder">YOUR_PRIVATE_KEY</span>` | sudo docker run -i ghcr.io/semgrep/semgrep-network-broker:<span className="placeholder">VERSION_NUMBER</span> pubkey</code></pre>